Can Utah crash the Big 12 party and win the conference?

 Utah identified its starting cornerbacks in the spring — returning star Zemaiah Vaughn on the left side and Georgia Tech transfer Kenan Johnson, who was brought in to replace JaTravis Broughton and Miles Battle, on the right, with Smith Snowden at nickel.

-The depth behind them is a little thin due to injuries, with Cameron Calhoun, Elijah Davis and four-star-running-back-turned-cornerback John Randle Jr. the backups on the outside and Quimari Shemwell the backup at nickel.
+The depth behind them is a little thin, with Cameron Calhoun, Elijah Davis and four-star-running-back-turned-cornerback John Randle Jr. the backups on the outside and Quimari Shemwell the backup at nickel.

 The most intriguing part of the offseason, defensively, was who the Utes would play at safety with starters Cole Bishop and Sione Vaki gone.